Pujitha-Reddy/ai-chatbot-fastapi-react/README.md

     F->>U: Render reply as parsed markdown
 ```

-**Why the backend sends the full history, not just the latest message:** this is what gives the chatbot memory — the local model has no memory of its own between requests, so every call re-sends the whole conversation so far, letting the model see everything said previously in that session.
+**Why the backend sends the full history, not just the latest message:** this is what gives the chatbot memory, the local model has no memory of its own between requests, so every call re-sends the whole conversation so far, letting the model see everything said previously in that session.

 ```
 ┌─────────────┐        HTTP         ┌─────────────┐       HTTP        ┌──────────────┐